frivolta/react-boilerplate-tooling/README.md

 ### Conclusion

-That's it, this project is currently under development, future features includes: TypeScript integration, Trevis, Docker Support, Cypress integration, and a CI / CD pipeline.
+That's it, this project is currently under development, future features includes TypeScript integration, Trevis, Docker Support, Cypress integration, and a CI / CD pipeline.

 ## About Filippo Rivolta